 Or, maybe you can send it to a friend or family member?

-© Melanie Redd and Ministry of Hope, 2016.
-Also, unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
-In addition, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.
+© Melanie Redd and Hope Ministry, 2022.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Hope Ministry, LLC.
+Please give appropriate and specific directions to the original content.